 Philipp Burger gave us a heads-up that the three CJ-3Bs included in the 2006 Swiss Army surplus vehicle sale in April were likely the last ones.

-This photo (source unknown) also shows snap-in side curtains for the soft top.
+This restored example carries unit identification on the front.
+Like many of the Jeeps, this one has a chaff screen over the grille, and the photo (source unknown) also shows snap-in side curtains for the soft top.

 Here are some sources for Jeep parts in Switzerland:

 Thanks to Nik Oswald and Ulrich Tribelhorn for archival information.
 Thanks to Tim Carr, Eric Cerottini, Gav Culshaw, Christopher Vock and Jan Hogendoorn for photos, and Luiz Mariano Paz for finding Markus Hoffman's book. -- Derek Redmond

 See also Swiss Army on Parade on CJ3B.info.

 In the Owners' Photos section, see Johannes Tanner's 1961 Swiss Army 6-Volt Radio Jeep and Marcel Martinetz's 1959 Swiss Army Vet.